functionally/mantis-oracle/ReadMe.md

 This Cardano oracle reports structured data (namely, the `PlutuxTx.BuiltinData` type) to a transaction if the fee, as a quantity of a fungible token, is paid.
 It can be incorporated into other smart-contract scripts that use the oracle's value in their validation logic.

+An example of this oracle in action on `testnet` is described at [https://github.com/pigytoken/pigy-delegation/blob/main/oracle/](https://github.com/pigytoken/pigy-delegation/blob/main/oracle/ReadMe.md).

 Parameters
 ----------